Course Outline

 6

-All - Assessment Task 3:Journal of professional learning and reflection
+All - Assessment Task 3:Critical reflection

 Goal:

-The goal of this task is to enable you to examine and reflect on your development as a teacher of the Arts to students in Years 7-10.
+The goal of this task is to enable you to critically examine and reflect on your development as a teacher of the Arts to students in Years 7-10.

 Product: Written Piece